 How to Relieve Your Elbow Pain at the Source

 Elbow pain and injury respond favourably to physiotherapy intervention when early treatment is sought.
-An accurate diagnosis is key to a prompt recovery.
+An accurate diagnosis is a key to a prompt recovery.

 Diagnosing the source of your elbow pain can be complicated even for experienced upper limb health practitioners.
 A multitude of sources can cause elbow pain.
 These may be local structures, referred structures and other systemic conditions.

 Local elbow pain is commonly caused by a local muscle, tendon or joint injury.
 Alternatively, your neck can refer to elbow pain.
 Lateral elbow pain (e.g. tennis elbow) can be commonly caused by irritation or compromise of your C5/6 nerve.
 In this example, a neck problem can refer pain to in the lateral aspect of your elbow.
 Treatment directed at the elbow in this instant will not resolve your elbow pain.
 It will require neck treatment directed at your cervical radiculopathy to be successful.
 Hence, an accurate diagnosis from a health practitioner skilled in thoroughly assessing elbow pain is highly recommended.